Nilpotent Types and Fracture Squares in Homotopy Type Theory: Cohomology isomorphisms

 \begin{defn} A map $f : Y \to X$ is \define{$\infty$-connected} if for all $n : \N$ we have that $\ttrunc{n}{f} : \ttrunc{n}{Y} \to \ttrunc{n}{X}$ is an equivalence. \end{defn}

 It is straightforward to see that a pointed map between pointed, connected types is $\infty$-connected if and only if it induces an isomorphism in all homotopy groups.

-\begin{rmk} Since cohomology isomorphisms are defined by mapping into truncated types, it follows that a map $f : X \to Y$ is a cohomology isomorphism if and only if the map $\ttrunc{n}{f} : \ttrunc{n}{X} \to \ttrunc{n}{Y}$ is a cohomology isomorphism for all $n : \N$.
-In particular, any $\infty$-connected map is a cohomology isomorphism. \end{rmk}
+\begin{lem} A map $f : X \to_\sbt Y$ between pointed, connected types is a cohomology isomorphism if and only if the map $\ttrunc{n}{f} : \ttrunc{n}{X} \to_\sbt \ttrunc{n}{Y}$ is a cohomology isomorphism for all $n : \N$.
+In particular, any $\infty$-connected, pointed map between pointed, conected types is a cohomology isomorphism. \end{lem} \begin{proof} The second statement follows at once from the first one.
+The first one follows from the fact that cohomology isomorphisms are defined by mapping into truncated types. \end{proof}

-\begin{lem} For any cohomology isomorphism $f : Y \to_\sbt X$, abelian group $A$, and $n : \N$, the precomposition map $f^* : (X \to_\sbt K(A,n)) \to (Y \to_\sbt K(A,n))$ is an equivalence. \end{lem} \begin{proof} Since $K(A,n)$ is $n$-truncated, the domain and codomain of $f^*$ are $n$-truncated, so we can use the truncated Whitehead theorem (\cite[Theorem~8.8.3]{hottbook}).
+\begin{lem} For any cohomology isomorphism $f : Y \to_\sbt X$, abelian group $A$, and $n : \N$, the precomposition map $f^* : (X \to_\sbt K(A,n)) \to (Y \to_\sbt K(A,n))$ is an equivalence. \end{lem} \begin{proof} Since $K(A,n)$ is $n$-truncated, the domain and codomain of $f^*$ are $n$-truncated, so we can use the truncated Whitehead theorem \citep[Theorem~8.8.3]{hottbook}.
 It is thus enough to check that $f^*$ induces a bijection after $0$-truncating, and an isomorphism in $\pi_k$ for every pointing $g : X \to_\sbt K(A,n)$ and every $k : \N$.

 The statement about $\pi_0$ is clear, since after $0$-truncating, we get the induced map on cohomology $\tilde{H}^n(X;A) \to \tilde{H}^n(Y;A)$, which is an isomorphism by hypothesis.

 Given $g : X \to_\sbt K(A,n)$, notice that